载体指南

 cPPT: HIV-1 Central polypurine tract.
 It creates a "DNA flap" that increases nuclear import of the viral genome during target cell infection.
 This improves vector integration into the host genome, resulting in higher transduction efficiency.

 U6/2xTetO: Modified human U6 small nuclear 1 promoter containing two repeats of the tetracycline operator (TetO) sequence to enhance shRNA expression in the presence of tetracycline or one of its analogs (e.g. doxycycline).
-Pol III promoter which suppresses small RNA expression in the presence of tetracycline repressor protein (TetR).
+Pol III promoter which suppresses small RNA expression in the presence of tetracycline repressor protein (TetR) without the small molecule regulator.

 shRNA (Sense, Antisense): These sequences are derived from your target sequence and are transcribed to form the stem portion of the “hairpin” structure of the shRNA.